 Electric car battery life: how to preserve your battery

 But while the basic science covering your phone battery and a car battery is the same, there are big differences in how they're charged and discharged.
 Unlike your phone, most car batteries have a built-in buffer, which means you can never really drain them to 0% charge or, in some cases, charge them to a true 100%.
-That’s because it’s continual 0-100% charging cycle that is most damaging to batteries over a relatively short timespan.
+That’s because it’s the continual 0-100% charging cycle that's most damaging to batteries over a relatively short timespan.

-More than 90% of owners have experienced no problems with their cars.
 However, there are steps you can take to make sure your electric-car battery stays in good health and prolong its lifespan even further.

 How to prolong your electric car battery’s life

 1. Don’t overcharge it: keeping your electric car fully charged can actually damage it.
 That said, most electric cars will stop charging when they reach capacity.

 2. While electric-car batteries have a built-in thermal management system to keep them cool, it’s still worth seeking out a shady spot on a hot day, or even a garage or car port if you plan to charge at home.

 3. A battery expert on a Tesla forum (with a PhD in electromechanical engineering) recommends keeping your state of charge between 15% and 90%, but advice varies.
 Some say 20%-80%, but fundamentally, the rule is don’t overcharge it or let it go completely flat.

 4. It’s also advisable to avoid immediately charging your electric car following a particularly spirited drive.
 Give the batteries a chance to cool down first.